Moving to Pune, India

 If you have not spent a lot of time in Pune, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Pune can be a great investment, as the city is growing rapidly and property values are increasing.
 However, it is important to consider the cost of buying a home in Pune, as well as the cost of maintaining it.
 Renting a home in Pune can be a more cost-effective option, as it allows you to enjoy the city without the long-term commitment of buying a home.
 Additionally, renting a home in Pune can give you the flexibility to move to a different area if your needs change.
-Ultimately, the decision to buy or rent a home in Pune should be based on your individual needs and financial situation," remarked one expat who made the move to Pune.
+Ultimately, the decision to buy or rent a home in Pune should be based on your individual needs and financial situation," said one expat in Pune.

 What should I pack when moving to Pune?